BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_solvency II - level 2.pdf.md

 the overall risks to which the group is exposed; the application shall demonstrate that the consolidated group Solvency Capital Requirement calculated using a combination of the internal model and the standard formula will adequately reflect the overall risk profile of the group;
 --- Page 207 ---

-(iv) for each related undertaking included in the scope of the internal model for the calculation of the consolidated group Solvency Capital Requirement, a justification of the reasons why the internal model covers a related undertaking for the calculation of the consolidated group Solvency Capital Requirement but it is not used to calculate the Solvency Capital Requirement of that related undertaking; for this purpose and in order to justify that an application is not submitted in accordance with the procedure laid down in Article 231 of Directive 2009/138/EC, the application shall include an explanation of how the internal model used to calculate the consolidated group Solvency Capital Requirement differs from and interacts with an internal model used for the calculation of the Solvency Capital Requirement of any of the related insurance or reinsurance undertakings previously approved by its supervisory authority; the participating undertaking shall provide information on
+(iv) for each related undertaking included in the scope of the internal model for the calculation of the consolidated group Solvency Capital Requirement, a justification of the reasons why the internal model covers a related undertaking for the calculation of the consolidated group Solvency Capital Requirement but it is not used to calculate the Solvency Capital Requirement of that related undertaking; for this purpose and in order to justify that an application is not submitted in accordance with the procedure laid down in Article 231 of Directive/EC, the application shall include an explanation of how the internal model used to calculate the consolidated group Solvency Capital Requirement differs from and interacts with an internal model used for the calculation of the Solvency Capital Requirement of any of the related insurance or reinsurance undertakings previously approved by its supervisory authority; the participating undertaking shall provide information on